DeFiCh/handbook/src/guides/mocknet.md

 5. Now stop and restart the defi-cli in order to setup your wallet as the default one.
 While doing that add two parameter while launch the defiChain:
-	1. `-mocknet` to pass on the mocknet network in order to have more possibility of testing than on the normal network
+	1. `-mocknet` to enable the mocknet network
 	2. `-gen=1` that will allow to mine blocks.

 	```bash